silizium/raspi_kernel/README.md

 T: 0 ( 8027) P:80 I:500 C: 100000 Min:     24 Act:   44 Avg:   48 Max:     105
 ```
 Executed on a Raspi 1b, 900 MHz.
-With the original Kernel I high variance in the maximum latency between 600 and 6000 µsec.
+With the original Kernel I had high variance in the maximum latency between 600 and 6000 µsec.